Arbos: Rebirth

-In 2011 Lovol Heavy Industry ltd, Chinese manufacturer of tractors, agricultural machines and earth moving machinery, opened a research and development centre in Calderara di Reno (BO), to coordinate its activities in Europe.
+In 2011 Lovol Heavy Industry ltd, Chinese manufacturer of tractors, agricultural machines and earthmoving machinery, opened a research and development centre in Calderara di Reno (BO), to coordinate its activities in Europe.
 After taking over Arbos and Bubba, this new centre became the headquarters of a new holding, Lovol Arbos Group Spa, whose aim was to design three tractor platforms from 100 to 270 HP and recuperate the industrial know-how of Arbos combine harvesters.